 According to San Antonio police, this is officially the deadliest crash in the city so far this year, but it’s not the only one.
 Thus far in 2013, 50 people have perished in accidents on San Antonio roads, a number that is 12 higher than at this time in 2012.
 As stated previously, wrong way crashes are a hidden danger in Bexar County, Texas.
 Our thoughts and prayers go out to all those affected by this horrible accident.

-If you have been injured or lost a loved one in a trucking accident, call the San Antonio personal injury lawyers at Hill Law Firm for questions or a free case evaluation.
+If you have been injured or lost a loved one in a trucking accident, call the Hill Law Firm for questions or a free case evaluation.